Fast FullSubNet: Accelerate Full-band and Sub-band Fusion Model for Single-channel Speech Enhancement: Experimental Results

-\textbf{Comparsion with SOTAs.} We compare Fast FullSubNet with several recent SOTA methods that provide results on the DNS Challenge dataset and open-source their network implementation to compare MACs and RTF fairly.
-It can be seen that FullSubNet has already outperformed these methods in terms of speech enhancement performance.
+We compare Fast FullSubNet with several recent SOTA methods that provide results on the DNS Challenge dataset and open-source their implementation to compare MACs and RTF fairly.
+It can be seen that FullSubNet has already outperformed these methods in terms of speech enhancement metrics.
 The proposed Fast FullSubNet with $m=2$ has smaller MACs and RTF than these methods except for DTLN~\cite{westhausen_dual-signal_2020}.
 Notably, the flexible strategies for reducing computational complexity provided by Fast FullSubNet are also suitable for other FullSubNet variants.